Tajikistan: Health

-The state's Ministry of Labor and Social Welfare reported that 104,272 disabled people are registered in Tajikistan (2000).
-The government of Tajikistan and the World Bank considered activities to support this part of the population described in the World Bank's Poverty Reduction Strategy Paper.
-Public expenditure on health was at 1% of the GDP in 2004.
+The state's Ministry of Labour and Social Welfare reported that 104,272 disabled people were registered in Tajikistan in 2000.
+The government of Tajikistan and the World Bank considered activities to support this part of the population, as described in the World Bank's Poverty Reduction Strategy Paper.
+Public expenditure on health was 1% of GDP in 2004.

-Life expectancy at birth was estimated to be 69 years in 2020.
-The infant mortality rate was approximately 30.42 deaths per 1,000 children in 2018.
-In 2014, there were 2.1 physicians per 1,000 people, higher than any other low-income country after North Korea.
+Life expectancy at birth was estimated at 69 years in 2020.
+The infant mortality rate was approximately 30.42 deaths per 1,000 live births in 2018.
+In 2014, there were 2.1 physicians per 1,000 people, higher than in any other low‑income country except North Korea.

-Tajikistan has experienced a decrease in per capita hospital beds since 1992 following the dissolution of the USSR, while the number remains at 4.8 beds per 1,000 people, above the world average of 2.7.
+Tajikistan has experienced a decrease in hospital beds per capita since 1992, following the dissolution of the USSR, although the number remains at 4.8 beds per 1,000 people, above the world average of 2.7.

-According to the World Bank, 96% of births are attended by skilled health staff, rising from 66.6% in 1999.
+According to the World Bank, 96% of births are attended by skilled health staff, up from 66.6% in 1999.

-In 2010, the country experienced an outbreak of polio that caused more than 457 cases of polio in both children and adults and resulted in 29 deaths before being brought under control.
+In 2010, the country experienced an outbreak of polio that caused more than 457 cases in both children and adults and resulted in 29 deaths, before being brought under control.

-In the summer of 2021, coronavirus ravaged the country, and the Tajik president's sister reportedly died in a hospital of COVID-19.
+In the summer of 2021, the coronavirus ravaged the country, and the Tajik president's sister reportedly died of COVID-19 in a hospital.
 According to local media, the president's sister's sons physically assaulted the health minister and a senior doctor.

-In 2023, according to the World Health Organization, Tajikistan received its certification, declaring its status as a malaria-free country.
+In 2023, according to the World Health Organization, Tajikistan received certification declaring it a malaria‑free country.